llMBQll/OmniLED/docs/scripting_reference.md

 > ### `Repeat`
 >
 > Repeat strategy for a widget.
-Currently, this only applies to scrolling text.
+Applies to scrolling text and animated images.
 >
 > > `Once`
 > >
-> > Repeats the script until the text is fully scrolled, even if it takes longer than the duration
+> > Repeats the script until the animation is finished, even if it takes longer than the duration
 > > specified for layout.
-This way the entire text is displayed exactly once.
+This way the entire animation is displayed exactly once.
 >
 > > `ForDuation`
 > >
 > > Repeats the script for the time of its duration.
-This will scroll text for an exact duration,
+This will run the animation for an exact duration,
-> > but can cut off mid-scrolling if the time runs out.
+> > but can cut off mid-animation if the time runs out.

 ## Functions